waiting-for-dev/devise-jwt/README.md

 ### Secret key configuration

-First of all, you have to configure which secret key will be used in order to sign generated tokens.
+First of all, you have to configure the secret key that will be used to sign generated tokens.
 You can do it in the devise initializer:

 ```ruby
 Devise.setup do |config|